 During the year 2020 the number of Italian customers who came to us having been declined favourable credit terms was high.
 The main cause of this was the COVID-19 pandemic.
 Many suppliers were reluctant to extend deferred payment conditions to importers, mainly because of the imposed lockdowns.

 Many suppliers feared that the lockdowns would lead Italian importers to suffer a lack of working capital.
-They feared their Italian importers would not be able to keep up with the repayments
+They feared their Italian importers would not be able to keep up with the repayments.

 What helped with this, though, was the Sinosure insurance organisation.
 Sinosure amplified their backing, ensuring that the exports of Chinese suppliers remained high.
 It was Sinosure that also enabled Chinese exporters to recover financially, following the lockdown in China.